Employee Tax Forms

 - Funds being used are not specifically exempt from sales tax, as with some federal funds.

-- Goods or services are taxable according to California State Board of Equalization (BOE) regulations.
+- Goods or services are taxable according to California Department of Tax and Fee Administration (CDTFA) regulations.

 - Ship to location and receiving of goods took place in California.